-I have spent most of my career working within the public sector on change and improvement.
+I have spent most of my career working within or with the public sector on delivering change and new capability.

-My most prominent role within Government before leaving to become a freelance consultant was with the Cabinet Office where I provided advice to Ministers and Departments on the economic case for digital services and I have remained in this area of work ever since.
+My most prominent role within Government was with the Cabinet Office where I provided advice to Ministers and Departments on the economic case for digital services and I have remained in this area of work ever since.

 Long Distance Running

 Like most people the idea of running a marathon was initially daunting in the extreme.

 However, the need to test what was possible made it inevitable that with a little encouragement from a friend (thank you Chris Lightfoot) I migrated from 10k to half to to a full marathon and now I’m playing with hill marathons and ‘ultra’ events.

 Marathon running and change programmes have a lot in common, you first have believe that it is possible, then you have to put the training and preparation in and finally, one day, you just have to stand at a start line take your first step and keep believing.

 There is also a similarity in that success often depends on things you really didn’t get to understand until you started the journey.
 In the case of ultra events like the Endure 24 race, success lies in training yourself to eat and keep a sense of humour rather than to run.
 If you can’t keep eating and smiling then running is almost irrelevant.

 I pretty much married into swimming and I was well into my 40’s before I started learning how to swim and enjoy it.